datafold/documentation/getting-started/data-warehouses/redshift.md

----
-description: Setting up your Redshift data source in Datafold
----

 # Redshift

 To connect to Amazon Redshift, you need to create a user with read-only access to all tables in all schemas, write access to Datafold-specific schema for temporary tables, and the ability to access SQL logs: